How Does An Electric

 There are different placements for an electric bike motor.
 Each has its benefits; front hub, rear hub and mid-drive motor.
 You can find out more about each of these motors on our specific motors page.

-The main aim of the motor is to control torque.
+The main aim of the motor is to provide torque when you pedal .
 The more advanced the electric motor, the more torque it offers.
 The more torque you have, the more power you can get out of the bike.
 Simple, right?

 The battery on an electric bike can be located in varying places on the bike, often dependent on frame type and size.
 Each battery make, model and type means that they will need to charge for different times.
 An average charging time is five to six hours.
 Charging your battery is easy: just like a mobile phone you plug it into the wall!